 The National Theatre is located on London’s South Bank close to Waterloo Station and all forms of public transport.
 The address is National Theatre, Upper Ground, South Bank, London SE1 9PX

-The National Theatre telephone booking line is 020 7452 3000.
-The National theatre website is nationaltheatre.org.uk
+The telephone booking line is 020 7452 3000.
+The National Theatre website is nationaltheatre.org.uk

 The National Theatre (or Royal National Theatre as it’s never called) opened for performances in 1977.
 It was designed in the Brutalist style of architecture so look out for the raw concrete called Breton Brut outside and inside.

 There are a number of pedestrian entrances at the front which faces the River Thames.
 It also has an underused underground car park.
 And here’s a tip: at the time of writing, you can get a 20% discount if you book a space for the evening through yourparkingspace.co.uk and use the promo code SOUTHBANKCENTRE20